New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 Table Of Contents

 We have exciting news for you!
 The new TOEFL format has made TOEFL easier.
-Over the last few years, TOEFL has seen a decline in the total number of tests taken per year and it was concluded that TOEFL was TOO difficult.
-Now in order to help their students, ets implemented new TOEFL changes which Shortened the test and gave test-takers more time to complete questions.
-The following is an excerpt taken directly from ets TOEFL, which indicates exactly what they changed.
+Over the last few years, TOEFL has seen a decline in the total number of tests taken per year, and it was concluded that TOEFL was TOO difficult.
+Now in order to help their students, ets implemented new TOEFL changes, which Shortened the test and gave test-takers more time to complete questions.
+The following is an excerpt taken directly from ets TOEFL, indicating exactly what changed.

-New TOEFL Changes to the Reading, Listening, & Speaking Sections
+New TOEFL Changes to the Reading, Listening, & Writing Sections

-In order to help you achieve your target score, new TOEFL changes were implemented and are now live to the reading, listening, and speaking sections.
-For your convenience, Let's take a look at a comparison table comparing showing the new TOEFL changes made to each section.
+New TOEFL changes were implemented in July 2023 to help you achieve your target score.
+The changes include updates to the reading, listening, and writing sections.
+For your convenience, Let's look at a comparison table showing the new TOEFL changes made to each section.

 Old TOEFL Format (Long version) | New TOEFL Format (Short Version) |